-Individuals are encouraged to seek medical treatment immediately at the local emergency room and ask for a Sexual Assault Nurse Exam (SANE).
-Students who would like support in this process are encouraged to contact the Title IX Coordinator during regular business hours or the Coordinator on Call after regular business hours.
-Evidence may preserved by avoiding bathing or showering, brushing teeth, changing clothes, or washing hands.
-If the person chooses to change clothes, all clothing work at the time of the assault should be placed in a paper bag.
+When applicable, individuals are encouraged to seek medical treatment immediately at the local emergency room and ask for a Sexual Assault Nurse Exam (SANE).
+Students who would like support in this process are encouraged to contact the Title IX Coordinator during regular business hours or the Coordinator on Call (in Student Development & Engagement) after regular business hours.
+Evidence may be preserved by avoiding bathing or showering, brushing teeth, changing clothes, or washing hands.
+If the person chooses to change clothes, all clothing worn at the time of the assault should be placed in a paper bag.
 Even if the person is uncertain about taking the matter to the police, if the person changes their mind later on, the evidence cannot be recreated.

-Any individual who feels they have been a victim of sexual misconduct should consider the following methods of University reporting and how those reports are handled: Ideally, all incidents should be reported directly to:
+Any individual who feels they have been a victim of sexual misconduct should consider the following methods of University reporting and how those reports are handled.
+Ideally, all incidents should be reported directly to: